Canop/lazy-regex/README.md

 ### Is it really useful ?

-Regarding the binary, it's *exactly* as using lazy_static.
+Regarding the binary, it's as using lazy_static or once_cell.
 It just makes some code a little easier to read.
 You're judge.

 ### Can I have several `regex!` in the same function ?
 On the same Line ?